cashubtc/awesome-cashu/README.md

 # Awesome Cashu 🥜✨
-A curated, collaborative list of awesome Cashu resources for getting ramped up with Ecash
+A curated, collaborative list of awesome resources for getting ramped up with Cashu

 ## What's Cashu?